The RB Leipzig Files

 Another point almost never sufficiently appreciated is that the success of Red Bull’s clubs is not only about money but about a meticulously built strategy.

-Another point almost never sufficiently appreciated is that the success of Red Bull’s clubs is not only about money but about a meticulously built strategy.
+the success of Red Bull’s clubs is not only about money but about a meticulously built strategy.
 A central part of that strategy is the academy in Liefering, Austria.
 Other pieces are the promotion of a very specific Red Bull style of play and the intelligent use of modern technology for training, match analysis and recovery — football for the twenty-first century.

 According to Manfred Pamminger of FC Liefering, the